Nursing is a field rich in opportunities and

 While a GPA of 2.75 in the key courses is the minimum requirement for consideration, it does not guarantee progression to clinical courses.
 As of the Fall 2009 semester, in order to advance into nursing clinical coursework, (application for candidacy in RN or LPN Programs), students must provide documentation in one of the following categories to the Office of the Registrar (C107):

 There is a deadline to apply for nursing candidacy each 12 week session.
-It is the student’s responsibility to check the Academic Calendar for this date.
-Students can only register for RN Candidacy (NUR000) in the registrar’s office (C107).
+It is the student’s responsibility to check the Academic Calendar for this date. with Students can only register for RN Candidacy (NUR000) by emailing the Health Sciences Department at HealthSci@lagcc.cuny.edu.
 Change of major does not automatically place you into Candidacy.

 Current Students Log in to the CUNY Portal to review your Degree Audit to find out what classes to take.
 Have questions about using Degree Audit?
 Visit LaGuardia’s Degree Audit page for tutorials and how-to guides.